Behind the scenes of scandiweb’s Team Stories

 On top of this, they are also asked for advice they would give their younger selves, which is added disjointedly from the story.

-Maintaining such a structure has multiple benefits — it alleviates the task for the copywriter since coming up with unique stories for each of the 170 people would take up ungodly amounts of time.
-It also helps with putting everybody on equal footing — senior devs and newcomers can have their stories side by side and be equally interesting.
+Maintaining such a structure has multiple benefits.
+It alleviates the copywriter’s task since coming up with unique stories for each of the 170 people would take ungodly amounts of time.
+It also helps put everybody on equal footing—senior devs and newcomers can have their stories side by side and be equally interesting.

 Make It Fun